 Stanford University is committed to supporting a diverse community that includes students and staff with disabilities.
-The Office of Accessible Education (OAE) supports students with academic accommodations.
-The Diversity and Access Office supports non-academic accommodations such as club sports, workplace accommodations, and transportation to University-sponsored events.
+The Office of Accessible Education (OAE) supports students with academic and housing accommodations.
+The Diversity and Access Office (DAO) supports non-academic accommodations such as club sports, workplace accommodations, and transportation to University-sponsored events.

 Faculty and teaching staff play an important role when a student requests or requires academic accommodation based on a disability.